zinzloun/Fazil_C2/Readme.md

 ## Architecture

 1. The server is a Flask Python (3.12) application, running on Linux x64 (Debian 12 in my case).
+2. Implants:
-2. The implant is C# console application (.Net 4.8), compiled with mono-mcs on Linux x64 (Debian 12 in my case).
+   - C# console application (.Net 4.8), compiled with mono-mcs on Linux x64 (Debian 12 in my case)
+   - Rust zip project source code that you can compile on a windows machine (compiled unsing cargo cross on Linux, resulted in a flagged exe by Defender)

 ## Requirements